theme-sticky-logo-alt

 Medications and Side Effects

 Certain medications can exacerbate a sensitive gag re flex, often as a side effect.
-For instance, sedatives that affect saliva production or swallowing mechanics may inadvertently trigger gagging responses.
-Drugs for managing GERD symptoms sometimes create temporary side effects impacting re flex sensitivity.
+Sedatives that impact saliva production or swallowing can accidentally cause gagging.
+Drugs for managing GERD symptoms can cause temporary side effects.
+These side effects may affect reflex sensitivity.

 Additional causes include: